 is a Chicago-based mindfulness practitioner, media arts educator and documentary filmmaker.
-She is committed to working with Chicago youth around issues of social justice and has witnessed the power of digital arts, narrative-therapy based storytelling, and meditation practices in healing communities impacted by chronic stress, violence and neglect.
+She is committed to working with Chicago youth around issues of social justice and has witnessed the power of creative and digital arts, narrative-therapy based storytelling, and meditation practices in healing communities impacted by chronic stress, violence and neglect.
 She is an avid supporter of design-thinking and inquiry-based education to promote a culture of creativity, self-expression and positive risk-taking.

 Earlier in her career, Larissa served as an associate producer and production assistant on shows for PBS, The History Channel and The Food Network.
 She earned a Master degree in Visual Media Arts from Emerson College and a Bachelor degree in Elementary Education from the University of Wisconsin-Madison.